SalomePlatform/adao/doc/en/theory.rst

 It is indicated here that these methods of "*3D-VAR*" and "*BLUE*" may be extended to dynamic problems, called respectively "*4D-VAR*" and "*Kalman filter*".
 They can take into account the evolution operator to establish an analysis at the right time steps of the gap between observations and simulations, and to have, at every moment, the propagation of the background through the evolution model.
-Many other variants have been developed to improve the numerical quality or to take into account computer requirements such as calculation size and time.
+Many other variants have been developed to improve the numerical quality of the methods or to take into account computer requirements such as calculation size and time.

 Going further in the data assimilation framework
 ------------------------------------------------